jstaf/onedriver/README.md

 ### Running the tests

 There are two test suites - one for online use and one for offline use.
-Note that the offline tests require `sudo` to remove network access to simulate no access to the network.
-A newer version of `unshare` is compiled before running tests to support running on older distributions like Ubuntu 18.04 where the default version of `unshare` is too old to use.
+Note that the offline tests require `sudo` to remove network access to simulate being offline.

 ```bash
 # note - the tests will write and delete files/folders on your onedrive account